 First, I fill up the cup with a natural reactive stain that works with the tannins in wood to age it faster.
 I’m using a wood round for my table top that I found at a local home improvement store.
 It’s made of pine and pretty simple, but I’m adding my own flair.

-Then, I liberally spray the stain with the Quick Finish.
+Then, I liberally spray the stain.
 To get the best results with the stain, the wood needs to be good and soaked.
-After that, I disconnect the sprayer nozzle and clean up with soap and water per manufacture instructions. (see my video demo below)
+After that, I disconnect the sprayer nozzle and clean up with soap and water per manufacture instructions.

 Afterward, I fill the cup with thinned paint (following paint can instructions for thinning).
 The ash tray stand is getting a soft antique white paint, only one coat.